uchexm/Spendrit/README.md

 # 📖 Spend Rite <a name="about-project"></a>

-Spendrite is a mobile web application where you can manage your budget.
-You have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+Introducing Spendrite, the ultimate mobile web application designed to revolutionize your budget management.
+With Spendrite, you can effortlessly take control of your finances and track your spending habits in a user-friendly and intuitive manner.
+Here's a description of the key features and functionalities.
+[ ] Transaction Tracking:
+[ ] Budget Planning:
+[ ] Real-time Expense Monitoring:
+[ ] Category Analysis:

 ## Render Deploy 🚀